AlexZavor/chess/notes.md

     design implement test repeat
     designing all up front does not work! begin with some design, make some
+    Data structure is important (vector or array?)

+Information Hiding
+    make how things work hidden
+    make what they do public
+    name things that hide the implementation
+    but work with interfaces

+Code Duplication
+    dont do it! or else fixing things causes fixing thing repeatedly (and missing things) have one and called
+    inheritance

 ### Abstraction
 dealing with complexity